- Updated

 Once you select a translation preference for each custom field, don’t forget to Save.

-3. Translate the Posts or Pages with the Assigned Custom Fields
+3. Translate Pages with Custom Fields

 Go Multilingual with WPML